Carnation Logo

 What is Carnation?

-It is a brand owned by Nestlé that offers a variety of dairy products.
+It is a Nestlé-owned brand that offers a variety of dairy products.
 Known primarily for its evaporated milk, it is a staple in many families for cooking and baking.
 The brand’s product line includes evaporated milk, sweetened condensed milk, and powdered milk.
 The company emphasizes quality by offering versatile ingredients that help enhance the flavor and texture of food.
-The brand is widely available in supermarkets, grocery stores and online retailers.
+The brand is widely available in supermarkets, grocery stores, and online retailers.

 1899 – 1945